Denali Therapeutics Inc. (DNLI) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Denali Therapeutics Inc. (DNLI) is $58.08, which is $28.95 above the current market price.
-The public float for DNLI is 115.72M, and currently, short sellers hold a 7.55% ratio of that floaft.
-The average trading volume of DNLI on June 29, 2023 was 797.16K shares.
+The average price point forecasted by analysts for Denali Therapeutics Inc. (DNLI) is $58.08, which is $28.34 above the current market price.
+The public float for DNLI is 115.72M, and currently, short sellers hold a 7.55% ratio of that float.
+The average trading volume of DNLI on July 04, 2023 was 799.65K shares.

 DNLI’s Market Performance

-DNLI stock saw an increase of -3.63% in the past week, with a monthly gain of 0.07% and a quarterly increase of 31.38%.
-The volatility ratio for the week is 3.92%, and the volatility levels for the last 30 days are 4.62% for Denali Therapeutics Inc. (DNLI)..
-The simple moving average for the past 20 days is -2.53% for DNLI’s stock, with a 5.09% simple moving average for the past 200 days.
+DNLI stock saw a decrease of 6.70% in the past week, with a monthly decline of -1.07% and a quarterly a decrease of 32.77%.
+The volatility ratio for the week is 3.42%, and the volatility levels for the last 30 days are 4.33% for Denali Therapeutics Inc. (DNLI).
+The simple moving average for the last 20 days is -0.30% for DNLI’s stock, with a simple moving average of 7.30% for the last 200 days.

 Analysts’ Opinion of DNLI